Sumarlidi Sigurdsson

-Sumarlidi Sigurdsson (died between 1014 and 1018) was jointly Earl of Orkney with his brothers Brusi and Einar Wry-Mouth following the death of their father, Sigurd Hlodvisson at the battle of Clontarf.
-Their half-brother, Thorfinn, was at that time very young, perhaps only five years old, and he was sent to be fostered by his grandfather, King Malcolm II.
+Sumarlidi Sigurdsson (died between 1014 and 1018) was jointly Earl of Orkney with his brothers Brusi and Einar Wry-Mouth following the death of their father, Sigurd Hlodvisson, at the battle of Clontarf.
+Their half-brother, Thorfinn, was very young at that time, perhaps only five years old, and he was sent to be fostered by his grandfather, King Malcolm II.

 The sagas depict Sumarlidi as a wise, quiet and peaceful man.
-More is not told about him, other than that he died of illness in his bed only shortly after he became earl.
+Little more is told about him, other than that he died of illness in his bed only shortly after he became earl.
 After he was gone, there was a quarrel between Einarr and Thorfinn about who would inherit his part of the earldom.